kevinliyanto/execgo/README.md

 ## Config.json file

-This config.json file indicates where the test input and expected output file of a directory that will be specified on `./test`.
+This config.json file indicates where the test input and expected output file of a directory that will be specified on `./autotest`.
+If the input / output test directory is custom, set it on "directory" parameter on config.

 ### Todos